dimohamdy/MemoryLeak/README.md

 ## Installation

-- Download the command-line from release and add it to your project.
+- Download the command-line from releases and add it to your project.

 - Add this script to Xcode build phases and build the project.
 ```